tigerbeetle/tigerbeetle/docs/getting-started/download.md

 To build TigerBeetle from source, add `-build` as an argument to the bootstrap script.

+Note that building from source may be necessary for certain target CPUs, especially older ones, that lack some of the instructions that the prebuilt binaries require (for example, AES).

 ## Direct Download

 TigerBeetle is a single, small, statically linked binary, download it here: